radius-project/bicep-types-aws/artifacts/bicep/aws/aws.sagemaker/default/types.md

 ## DomainSettings
 ### Properties
 * **DockerSettings**: [DockerSettings](#dockersettings)
+* **ExecutionRoleIdentityConfig**: string: The configuration for attaching a SageMaker user profile name to the execution role as a sts:SourceIdentity key.
 * **RStudioServerProDomainSettings**: [RStudioServerProDomainSettings](#rstudioserverprodomainsettings)
 * **SecurityGroupIds**: string[]: The security groups for the Amazon Virtual Private Cloud that the Domain uses for communication between Domain-level apps and user apps.